Regarding Purchase of Automatic Knives

 Knife Depot LLC will not sell automatic opening knives to any customer unless such sale is made in compliance with one or more of the above conditions.By submitting this form, you (Knife Depot LLC Customer/Buyer) recognize and acknowledge that it is your responsibility as the buyer to ascertain and obey all applicable laws (local, state, federal and international) in regard to the possession or purchase of any item from Knife Depot LLC.
 You further hereby represent and certify that your purchase or ownership of automatic knives from Knife Depot LLC meets one or more of the criteria set forth above and agree to use these knives in connection of duties as described above in sections 1, 2, 3, 4 and 5.

-The handle made of anodised 6061-T6 aluminium is ergonomically shaped and sits securely in the hand, even for difficult tasks.
-The wave-shaped serrations on the underside promise additional grip.
-The knife also irritates its 'prey' with a convertible clip (tip-up/l-r) and a practical lanyard hole.
-Developed in collaboration with the switchblade specialist Hogue, the Karakurt is made in the USA and impresses with perfect workmanship.
-With high-quality nylon case for storage.
+The knife also includes a convertible clip (tip-up/l-r) and a practical lanyard hole.
+This makes carrying and using the knife more convenient.
+Developed in collaboration with the switchblade specialist Hogue and Jesper Voxnaes, the Karakurt is made in the USA and impresses with perfect workmanship.

 A giant chestnut tree, shading the small Boeker tool factory in Remscheid in the 17th century, is the oldest traceable symbol connected with the Boeker name.
 Apparently, Boeker tools were very successful, since they were among the leading products in Germany and neighboring countries 100 years later.